limquanheng/travelapp/README.md

 # travelapp

 Application is created on ionic/cordova, targeted for android platforms.
-Backend replies on backand.
+Backend uses backand.

 Base requirements are node.js, cordova and ionic installed.